dafny-lang/dafny/docs/HowToFAQ/FAQNoTermCheck.md

 ---
-title: Can I ask dafny to not check termination of a function?
+title: Can I ask Dafny to not check termination of a function?
 ---

 ## Question